 Speed is an essential part of app performance.
 Users don’t like to wait and they especially don’t like slow apps.
 How fast your app launches can set very important first impressions with your users and go a long way to retain them.
 One report says that 21% of users now abandon an app after one use.
 And according to a different report, 80% would give a poorly performing app three chances or less before uninstalling it.
 Your app is fighting for your users’ time and money and needs to make a good impression from the gate.

 App launch speed is very indicative of the overall quality of your app and tracking it will help assess the responsiveness of your app.
 Based on an analysis of the top 100 apps, 39 apps start in under or around 2 seconds, and 73 in under 3 seconds.
 According to another study, 49% of users expect apps to start in 2 seconds or less.
 Ideally, you should be targeting an app launch time of 1.5-2 seconds.
 This, however, is talking about apps launching from scratch also known as a cold start.
-But there are different types of app launches so let’s take a look at how they differ.
+But there are different types of app launches so we’ll explore how they differ in the next section.